 </article>

-Pass{% for item in params %}Loop, you can display the name and value of each custom field one by one.This method is very flexible, even if the background content model adds new custom fields, the front end can automatically display them without modifying the template code.
+By{% for item in params %}Loop, you can display each custom field name and value one by one.This method is very flexible, even if the background content model adds new custom fields, the front-end can automatically display them without modifying the template code.

 If you only want to display some custom fields, or need to perform special processing on certain fields, you can add conditional judgments in the loop: